At Wesleyan, they can.

 Students will participate in exciting one-day field trips to a variety of places.
 Camp participants will hear and interact with women scientists, mathematicians, engineers, doctors, architects, computer scientists and others.

-For more information or to receive a brochure and an application in the mail, please feel free to call us at (478) 757-4035.
-Or, email Catherine Branham at email@example.com.
+For more information or to receive a brochure and an application in the mail, please call (478) 757-4035.
+Or, email Dan Sexton at email@example.com.

 Testimonial from former Spectacles Camper: